 States of Matter in a Baggie

-Here’s a simple experiment you can do in your own home, to help your second-grader understand how temperature can affect states of matter.
+Here’s a simple states of matter experiment you can do in your own home that will help your child understand how temperature can affect the states of matter.
 Your child will have a more solid understanding of these important scientific concepts after she does this experiment in a baggie!
 Not to mention, this activity ends with a refreshing treat and is perfect for those warm summer days.

 What You Need: